eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     Enables or disables the functions related to write topics.

 ``PROFILE_DISCOVERY=<bool>``
-    Enables or disables the functions the discovery feature (currently, only for Linux).
+    Enables or disables the functions of the discovery feature (currently, only for Linux).

 ``PROFILE_UDP_TRANSPORT=<bool>``
     Enables or disables the posibility to connect with the *Agent* by UDP.